shaytsaban/10280/README.md

 ---

+## 🎥 YouTube Playlist: Complementary Recordings
+Although these recordings don’t cover the entire course, they offer **clear and concise explanations of key concepts**.
+🖥️ **Watch the playlist here:** [Principles of Accounting YouTube Playlist](https://www.youtube.com/playlist?list=PLdQWatGxaBrPpVximY9xuZSSRWFdzcl7Y)

+💡 **Highlights:**
+- Short and engaging videos 🎬
+- Simplifies complex topics into easy-to-digest explanations 💡
+- A great way to reinforce your understanding alongside the course materials!

+**Important:** These recordings are from previous years, and the specific files referenced in the videos are not included in this repository.
+However, students often find them valuable for review. 📚✨

+---

 ## 🤔 How to Use This Repository:
 1. **Download Files:**
    - Click the file name or **View raw** to download.